 Begin your personal statement essay early.
 It will be revised many times.

 Participate in the Health Professions Advising practice interviews offered by the HPA Office in the spring of your junior or senior year.
 Sign up in the HPA Office.

 Consider how you will prepare for the required admissions test and when you will take it.
 If you choose to take a preparation class, check to see if one is offered on campus.
-The DAT, GRE, and MCAT are offered electronically.
-Plan to take the MCAT in April.
-If taken in August, scores are normally not available until mid to late October; past some early application deadlines.
+The DAT, GRE, PCAT, and MCAT are offered electronically.
+Plan to take the MCAT in April, May or June.
+Tests taken after early July typically involve a delay in scoring, with final scores not available until mid to late October; past some early application deadlines.
 We highly encourage you to apply only when you have your test score.

 Sign up in January for a mock interview which will take place from February to April.
 For medical school applicants: a mock interview is required if you request a committee letter of evaluation.
-A pre-interview form, with a draft of your personal comments essay, must be turned into the HPA Office at least one week prior to your mock interview.
+A pre-mock interview form, with a draft of your personal statement, must be submitted at least one week prior to your mock interview.

 Most applications to health professional schools are filed with on-line application services.
 You will file one application with them along with transcripts to all schools you have attended.
 Begin to prepare your application in May and file it early.
 June 1 is the date for submitting your application.
-Be sure to keep a copy for yourself and one for the HPA file.
-Turn in the committee letter request form with schools and copy of your application to the HPA Office.
+Submit your Request for Committee Letter by June 1st as well.

 Keep the HPA Office updated frequently as you receive secondary applications.
 The committee letter of evaluation is part of the secondary application for medical school.
 For other professions, keep the HPA Office informed of their specific instructions for sending supporting letters.

 If all deadlines have been met, all forms filed and your secondary applications carefully completed, you can expect to hear about interviews as early as October.
 Acceptances are offered as early as November and as late as the first day of classes.